arnavgautam/TreeHacks2015/Demos/Demo-ContosoExpenseReporting/Demo.md

 In this demo, you learned how to:

-1. Deploy applications to Windows Azure Websites.
+1. Deploy applications to Microsoft Azure Websites.

-1. Provision a virtual machine in Windows Azure to run SQL Server 2012.
+1. Provision a virtual machine in Microsoft Azure to run SQL Server 2012.

-1. Connect applications to a Windows Azure SQL Database.
+1. Connect applications to a Microsoft Azure SQL Database.

-1. Connect applications to use Windows Azure Storage.
+1. Connect applications to use Microsoft Azure Storage.

 1. Create SQL Database Federations.